The Wave (Arizona): Access trails

 There are four trailheads which provide access to Paria Canyon and The Wave.
 However, in an effort to maintain the natural integrity of the region, there are no formal trails or signage to guide hikers to The Wave from any of the trailheads.
 The White House trailhead is the main entrance, and the one most commonly used.
 The Buckskin Gulch and Wire Pass trailheads offer more experienced hikers access to Buckskin Gulch, the main tributary of Paria Canyon.
-The Lee's Ferry trailhead, located at the lower end of Paria Canyon, is the normal exit point for hikers traveling the entire length of the canyon.
+The Lee's Ferry trailhead, at the lower end of Paria Canyon, is the usual exit point for hikers who travel the entire length of the canyon.

-The shortest hike to The Wave begins at the Wire Pass Trailhead, about 8.3 mi south of U.S. Route 89 along House Rock Valley Road, a dirt road about 35.4 mi west of Page, Arizona or 38.6 mi east of Kanab, Utah that is accessible to most vehicles in good weather.
+The shortest hike to The Wave begins at the Wire Pass Trailhead, about 8.3 mi south of U.S. Route 89 along House Rock Valley Road, a dirt road about 35.4 mi west of Page, Arizona, or 38.6 mi east of Kanab, Utah, that is accessible to most vehicles in good weather.
 During and after a storm, the road may be impassable, even with a four-wheel-drive vehicle.
 The Wire Pass Trailhead includes a wide parking lot with restrooms, but no water.
 It is also accessible from the Arizona side by taking U.S. Route 89A from Jacob Lake on the Kaibab Plateau toward Navajo Bridge, turning north onto the House Rock Valley Road, after descending from the Kaibab.
 This is a longer access route over dirt road than from the Utah side.

 From the Wire Pass Trailhead, The Wave can be reached by hiking approximately 3 mi across open desert, making the round-trip to and from The Wave nearly 6 mi, climbing about 350 ft in altitude.
 Although this is the shortest route, it is also a slightly more challenging hike than several of the other available routes.
 Temperatures in this area typically climb above 100 F in the summer, so it is best to start the hike early.
 Anyone attempting the hike in any season is wise to be prepared for harsh desert conditions, including fierce winds, blowing sand, and little shade.

 The Wave can be challenging to locate due to the lack of an established, marked trail.
-Hikers must choose their own route across the open desert, which requires traversing exposed sandstone, sand dunes, and sandy wash bottoms.
+Hikers must choose their own route across the open desert, which requires traversing exposed sandstone, dunes, and sandy wash bottoms.
 A formal guide sheet for navigating to The Wave is now provided to every permitted hiker by the BLM.
 The guide is designed for use with compass, GPS, or visual navigation.
-There are six checkpoints, each for the outbound hike to The Wave and the return to the trailhead.
-Each checkpoint includes a marked color photo of the terrain ahead, azimuth, latitude, longitude, UTM, northing, and easting.
+There are six checkpoints, one for each leg of the outbound hike to The Wave and the return to the trailhead.
+Each checkpoint includes a marked color photo of the terrain ahead, the azimuth, latitude, longitude, UTM coordinates, northing, and easting.
 Visitors are well advised to closely study the guide sheet before starting their hike.

 While not required, the Bureau of Land Management provides a list of authorized guides for those hikers who may be uncomfortable in a wilderness situation.